chrisbenincasa/thenlistento/README.md

 ##Features to be Added

--Advanced search options
+* Advanced Search Options
-:  ~Number of artists to return
+    * Number of artists to return
-:  ~Search for multiple artists?
+    * Search for multiple artists
-:  ~Color
+    * Color
--Caching of results for faster request times
+* Caching of results for faster request times
--Artist image in nodes
+* Artist image in nodes
--Prettier interface
+* Prettier interface